Data Protection Policy

 9 Right to appeal to a supervisory authority

 If you believe that the processing of personal data concerning you is in breach of the GDPR, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your residence, workplace or the place of the alleged infringement.
 This right of complaint is without prejudice to any other administrative or judicial remedy.

 The supervisory authority responsible for us can be reached at:

 State Commissioner for Data Protection and Freedom of Information of North Rhine-Westphalia (Landesbeauftragte für Datenschutz und Informationsfreiheit Nordrhein-Westfalen)

 Phone: +49 211 38424-0

 Automated decision-making or profiling (automated analysis of personal data in light of personal aspects) does not take place.

-We reserve the right to make amendments to this Data Protection Policy at any time.
-Notification of any changes made in this context will be made by the publication of the amended data protection policy on our website.
-Unless explicitly stated otherwise, the amended data protection policy shall take immediate effect.
+We reserve the right to change this data protection policy at any time.
+The announcement of the changes made in this context will be made by publishing the amended data protection policy on our website.
+Unless explicitly stated otherwise, the amended data protection policy shall be effective immediately.

 The English version of the data protection policy is for information purposes only.
 In case of discrepencies between the German and English wording, the German version shall be legally binding.